2025 European heatwaves: Spain

 On 19 June, the record for the maximum June temperature in Huelva was broken when a temperature of 41.1 C was recorded there; the record for the highest minimum June temperature in Morón de la Frontera was broken at 25.0 C. On 21 June, temperatures reached 40.4 C in Córdoba, where a 58-year-old man became the first person of the year to die from heatstroke in the region.
 According to the Carlos III Health Institute, there were 114 deaths attributable to high temperatures between 1 and 21 June.
 On 22 June, the record for the highest minimum June temperature in Murcia was broken at 24.4 C. On 23 June, the records for both the maximum and highest minimum June temperatures at Almería Airport were broken at 40.9 C and 27.1 C respectively.

 On 28 June, amid another period of extreme temperatures, the national record for the maximum June temperature was broken after 46.0 C was recorded in El Granado, surpassing the previous record of 45.2 C, which was set in Seville in 1965.
 According to the Carlos III Health Institute, there were a total of 380 deaths attributable to high temperatures throughout June.

 On 1 July, two people were killed in a large wildfire in a farming area of the municipality of Torrefeta i Florejacs.

 Around 4 August, another heat wave in Portugal, Spain, Italy, Greece and other Mediterranean countries has begun.

 On 14 August, Spain has asked the EU for help in fighting forest fires.

 On 16 August, Portugal asked for help.
 The situation continued to worsen in both countries, and there was no rain in sight.
 The EU Civil Protection Mechanism was activated.

 According to estimates by the European Forest Fire Information System (EFFIS), around 1570 km² of land have been destroyed in Spain since the beginning of 2025 – around half of that in August alone.

 In the north-west of Spain alone, 19 forest fires raged that were so large or dangerous to settlements that the affected regions had to request assistance from the Government of Spain.

-Spain's national weather agency Aemet informed that temperatures had exceeded 44C in several places on 16 August.
-It has warned of a very high risk of fires across almost the entire country.
+Spain's State Meteorological Agency (AEMET) informed that temperatures had exceeded 44 C in several places on 16 August.
+It warned of a very high risk of fires across almost the entire country.